sandeepganage/SALLOC/README.md

 **SALLOC** is developed as part of the project "Smart Data Structures in CUDA" with _CERN-HSF_ for _GSoC 2017_.

+## Features

+- Thread-safe arena allocator for GPUs in CUDA.
+- Supports thread-safe vector container in CUDA.
+- Support for multiple vectors on the arena.
+These vectors are shared across threads.
+- The vector container supports the following operations:
+    1. push_back()
+    2. pop_back()
+    3. getIndex()
+    4. vecSize()

 ## Requirements

 ### Linux